Jenny Jump Mountain Short Loop Hike

 Take I-80 west to Exit 12 (Hope/Blairstown).
 Turn left at the bottom of the ramp and proceed south on County 521 for 1.1 miles to the old Moravian village of Hope.
 Turn left at the blinking light onto County 519 (Johnsonburg Road).
 Continue for 1.0 mile and turn right onto Shiloh Road.
 In 1.1 miles, turn right onto State Park Road and proceed to the park entrance, 1.0 mile on the left.
 After entering the park, bear right, continue for 0.1 mile, and park in a small parking area opposite a restroom building.

 From the parking area, proceed ahead on the paved road, which curves to the right.
 You will pass a sign marking the trailhead of the Summit and Swamp Trails, and go by another parking area to the right.
-Continue beyond this second parking area (where the pavement ends), and in another 200 feet you will see a sign that marks the start of the blue-blazed Spring Trail.
-Follow this trail, which runs along the base of the south side of the ridge.
+Continue beyond this second parking area (where the pavement ends), and in another 200 feet, at the end of a clearing, you will see a triple-blue blaze and a sign that marks the start of the Spring Trail.
+Follow this blue-blazed trail, which runs along the base of the south side of the ridge.

 Turn left, following the yellow blazes, which head southwest along the ridge of Jenny Jump Mountain.
 According to folklore, the mountain derives its name from Jenny Lee, a young woman living with her aged father on the mountain.
 While in a remote area on the mountain, she was accosted by (depending on the account) either a spurned suitor or a Native American.
 After being chased to the edge of the cliff, she chose “death before dishonor” and jumped.
 (In one account, however, she lived to tell the tale.)